course-details-portlet

 Further on evaluation

 The final grade in the course is based on a written exam which counts 70% and oral project presentation in groups counting 30%.
-Three out of five exercises and three laboratory assignments must also be approved in order to be admitted to the exam.
+Four out of six exercises and three laboratory assignments must also be approved in order to be admitted to the exam.
 If there is a re-sit examination, the examination form may be changed from written to oral.
+The re-sit examination is scheduled for August and applies only to the written exam.

 Specific conditions